 Condition to be Corrected Status and Actions Resources Plant Ops Impact Health & Safety Impacts Pressure Filter Feed pump controls With P1 out of service, the sequencing of pumps allows for the PFF vault to reach HHL conditions in certain circumstances.
 EE support To be determined To be determined Reprogram the sequencing to eliminate the position of P1.
 RW5 has failed RW5 shorted out and has been malfunctioning since 3/12/2022 at 17-17:10.
 Attempts to reset the pump have failed and switching the pump into manual resulted in the station losing power.
 The motor will need to be removed and replaced to restore functions.
-EE support Less water is treated To be determined Air vacuum valve removal On 5/22/22 RW4 had to be shut down because of a leak detected in the field near an air/vacuum valve pit.
-On 5/24/22 and 5/25/22, water was pumped out of the vault and on 5/31/22 a confined space entry was made to attempt to tighten the valve and stop the leak.
-This tightening was unsuccessful, and the valve had to be removed with replacement pending.
+EE support Less water is treated To be determined Air vacuum valve removal On 5/22/22 RW4 was shut down due to a leak detected in the field near an air/vacuum valve pit.
+On 5/24/22-5/25/22 water was pumped out of the vault and on 5/31/22 a confined space entry was made to attempt to tighten the valve in an effort to stop the leak.
+This tightening was unsuccessful and the valve was removed entirely and replaced with a blank flange until further notice.
 US Water Mechanics Less water is treated Confined space entry required to do work in vault